 You want to charge people money, over and over?
 You have options.

-Over the past several months, I’ve been working with a client to transform his offline business into an online business.
-It’s a subscription business – which means he charges his customers every year.
-And his site will be running on WordPress, as a membership site – something I know a little about.
+Years ago I worked with a client to transform his offline business into an online business.
+It was a subscription business—which meant he was charging his customers repeatedly.
+I got looped in because his site would be running on WordPress, as a membership site—something I know a little about.

 1. Payment Gateways